apocalyptech/exordium/README.rst

 Exordium
 ========

-**NOTE:** Exordium is currently a work-in-progress and isn't actually functional in all but the most basic sense.
-As of this writing, you should be able to import/update your library and download individual tracks, but that's about it.
-Missing functionality includes album art, whole-album downloads, streaming, ogg support, and probably many other things mentioned later on in this document.
-In other words, this is probably NOT for you, yet, and is just on github for my own purposes.
+**NOTE:** Exordium is currently a work-in-progress and may exhibit strange behavior or otherwise be non-feature-complete.
 Proceed at your own risk!

-Exordium is a web-based music library system for Django.
+Exordium is a read-only web-based music library system for Django.
 Exordium will read mp3 and ogg files from the host filesystem and provide an online interface to browse, download (as zipfiles or otherwise), and stream.

 Detailed documentation may eventually show up in the "docs" directory.

-Exordium makes various assumptions:

-- Your music files are accessible via the local filesystem on which Django is running, and stored as either mp3 or ogg.
-- Your music files are stored within a single directory.
-If subdirs of this root dir span multiple volumes (or network mounts), that's fine, but there is NO support for multiple libraries in Exordium.
-- You manage your library directories manually, or via some other means.
-Exordium will never attempt to write to your library directory for any reason.
-It requires read access only.
-- Your music files are, in general, arranged scrupulously: All files within a single directory belong to the same album, and an album will never span multiple directories.
-There's actually plenty of wiggle room here, and Exordium should correctly deal with directories full of "miscellaneous" files, but in general your music library dir should be well-ordered.
-- The artwork for your albums are contained in gif/jpg/png files stored alongside the mp3s/oggs, or in folders "above" the files (in the case of multi-disc albums, for instance)
-- Django will store your album artwork in the database, rather than on the filesystem as is more customary with Django applications.
-  I believe the benefits of being able to trivially manage multiply- resized images of an album cover related to an album far outweigh the performance hits incurred by keeping them in the db.
-- Your music files are available via direct HTTP/HTTPS, using the same directory structure as on your disk (though not necessarily on the same vhost/port/etc that Django is running on)

-I took the name Exordium from the fictional technology of the same name in Alastair Reynolds' "Revelation Space" novels.
-It's not a perfect name for the app, given that the Revelation Space Exordium would make a pretty lousy music library, but at least there's some element of data storage and retrieval.
-Exordium the web-based music library is only capable of retrieving music which has been imported to it in the past, unfortunately.
+The name "Exordium" comes from the fictional technology of the same name in Alastair Reynolds' "Revelation Space" novels.
+It's not a perfect name for the app, given that the Revelation Space *Exordium* would make a pretty lousy music library, but at least there's some element of data storage and retrieval.  *Exordium* the web-based music library is only capable of retrieving music which has been imported to it in the past, unfortunately.
 I'll be sure to contact all the major news organizations if I figure out a way to get it to retrieve music stored in the future.

 Requirements
 ------------